MetOffice/simulation-systems/source/Development/um_docs.rst

    * You must use one of these two document classes, no exceptions.

-   * Unlike some other in-build Latex document classes the UMDP classes do not support pass-through of options to their parent class, this is intentional and will not be changed.
+   * Unlike some other in-built Latex document classes the UMDP classes do not support pass-through of options to their parent class, this is intentional and will not be changed.